No. 20 FSU tops Florida 83-71 after Johnson collapses early

 BIG PICTURE

-Florida: It’s impossible to know how the Gators would have played with Johnson.
-It clearly bothered his teammates and coaches for the rest of the game.
+Florida: It’s impossible to know how the Gators would have played with Johnson on the floor more than just a few minutes.

 Florida State: The Seminoles, who were ranked No. 4 in the country when the coronavirus pandemic ended the 2019-20 postseason, should be a factor in the Atlantic Coast Conference again this year.
 They have the fourth-biggest team in the country, a dynamic point guard in Barnes and an experienced leader in Walker.